Reshrahim/design-notes/user-designs/autoscale.md

 In this example, the platform engineer is configuring the autoscaling behavior for the application to scale between 1 and 10 replicas and based on some infrastructure metrics such as CPU utilization and memory limit for the pods.

 Pros:
-- Separates the concerns where platform engineers can configure the autoscaling policy behavior by infra metrics in the environment resource and developers are abstracted
+- Separates the concerns where platform engineers configure the autoscaling policy behavior by infra metrics in the environment resource and developers are abstracted away from the details of the autoscaling policy.
 - Platform engineers can enforce the autoscaling policy at the environment level.
 Dev, Test environments can have different autoscaling policies than prod environments.

 Cons: